 Translation under constraints (Text Field Overrun Management)Don’t make me look at every screen of every language hunting for missing characters.

 One of the big constraints on mobile app localization is the lack of space for translated text.
-It is not uncommon for translated text to be longer than the space allocated to the source text (English or Chinese).
+It is not uncommon for the translated text to be longer than the space allocated to the source text (English or Chinese).
 When the translation is too long to be displayed in the allocated space on the mobile app screen, that problem is referred to as a "text overrun".
-The text overruns the space allocated to it.

-The big problem with text overruns is that translators provide translations, developers add them into the app, then the developer must look at every string, on every screen, for every language, and see that all the characters provided by the translators are visible.
-Someone who understands a language can quickly see if a word or phrase is visually truncated, too long to be fully displayed.
-But, app developers are outsourcing translations because they do not read those languages.
-In traditional mobile app translations, the only way a developer can insure all the characters are displayed is to compare what they can see on screen with what they can see in the translator supplied translations.
-It is an extremely tedious task, especially for a high paid app developer.
+The big problem with text overruns is that translators provide translations, developers put these translations into their app, and then the developer must look at every string on every screen for every language and verify that all the characters provided by the translators are visible.
+Someone who understands a language may be able to quickly see if a word or phrase is truncated because it is too long to be fully displayed.
+App developers often outsource translations for languages they cannot read.
+The only way to ensure no characters are being truncated is to compare each character on screen to the translator supplied translations.
+It is an extremely tedious and expensive task, especially for a high paid app developer.

-As text strings are translated in a visual representation in a web browser, the area occupied by each translation can be compared to the field in which it is displayed and text overruns can be highlighted.
+As text strings are translated in a visual representation in a web browser, calculations for the area occupied by translations in each field are created and any text overruns too long for the display area are highlighted.

-Step one: before giving the app to translators, the developer sees where text overruns are likely to occur and changes the layout, if possible, to provide additional space for the upcoming translations.
+Step one: before giving the app to translators, the developer sees where text overruns are likely to occur and changes the layout before human translation is performed.

 Step two: as the translator translates, they immediately see and edit words in a visual representation of the app so that they are aware of how much space has been allocated to a specific text string.
 When a text string is too long, the interface alerts the translator, and they can choose a translation that fits within the allowed space.

-Alternatively, if the app interface seems to have available space for that translated string if the developer just made the text field bigger, they could go back to the developer and request that the developer increase the size of the space available.
+Alternatively, if the app interface has available space for that translated string, they could go back to the developer and request that the developer increase the size of the space available.

-With this technology, the translator can provide an appropriate length translation with the first translation and there doesn’t need to be a second or third set of corrections.
-Also, the developer no longer has to look at every string, on every screen, in every language.
-They can instead, see is any strings are too long (ask the translator to provide shorter strings) and a short list of strings that are right on the edge of being too long (that should be examined in the app in case they are too long).
-This removes a massive amount of tedium for the developer and allows the translator to do it right the first time.
+With this technology, the translator can provide appropriate length words and phrases with the first translation and there is no need for a second or third round of corrections.
+In addition, the developer no longer needs to verify every string on every screen in every language.
+They can simply review the list of strings that are too long or right on the edge of being too long.
+This removes a massive amount of time and tedium for the developer and enables a translator to deliver correct sized translations the first time.